mrin9san/ELK/README.md

 4. Change 'gte' and 'ite' to suit your requirements.
 Check range query - https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-range-query.html

+5. You can change log level to 'info', 'warn' etc according to your requirement.

---->  watcher_OTRS_action.json
+--->  watcher_index_action.json

 1. The watcher catches log entries in which the field 'message' consists of search strings Query 1 / Query 2 / Query 3.
 Change accordingly.

 2. Right now watcher looks for all indices.
 For changing the watcher to look for particular index or indices, change '*' in indices field to name of the indices.

 3. Check "watcher-index-2023.05.30-000001" for log entries that will be created with header 'watcher action'.
+Creating index POST request has been provided.

 4. Change 'gte' and 'ite' to suit your requirements.
 Check range query - https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-range-query.html

+5. You can change log level to 'info', 'warn' etc according to your requirement.

 --->  watcher_OTRS_action.json